MichalLytek/type-graphql/docs/dependency-injection.md

 We also have to dispose the container after the request has been handled and the response is ready.
 Otherwise, there would be a huge memory leak as the new instances of services and resolvers have been created for each request but they haven't been cleaned up.

-Apollo Server since version 2.2.0 has a [plugins](https://www.apollographql.com/docs/apollo-server/integrations/plugins/) feature that supports [`willSendResponse`](https://www.apollographql.com/docs/apollo-server/integrations/plugins/#willsendresponse) lifecycle event.
+Apollo Server has a [plugins](https://www.apollographql.com/docs/apollo-server/integrations/plugins/) feature that supports [`willSendResponse`](https://www.apollographql.com/docs/apollo-server/integrations/plugins/#willsendresponse) lifecycle event.
 We can leverage it to clean up the container after handling the request.

 Example using `TypeDI` and `apollo-server` with plugins approach: